Looking for Ways to Help Support California Wildfire Victims?

 Monetary donations are usually the best way to help in a tragedy or disaster, but there is a place for in-kind donations too.
 Just keep in mind that natural disasters may cause flooding, widespread damage, and road closures which make accepting non-monetary donations difficult.

-Below are a few places that are in need of in-kind donations related to Hurricane Helene:
+Below are a few places that need in-kind donations related to the California wildfires:

-• Hearts With Hands is taking several in-kind donations – including pet supplies and baby supplies – at their warehouse in Swannanoa, NC.
+• Hearts With Hands is taking several in-kind donations for hurricane survivors – including pet supplies and baby supplies – at their warehouse in Swannanoa, NC.

 5. Keep the conversation going.